abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 SwiftGen
  ├ Package.swift
  └ Sources
+    ├ . . .
     └ SwiftGenExtension
        └ main.swift
 ```

 In this case, `main.swift` is the Swift script that implements the package extension target.

-The package manifest would have a `packageExtensionTarget` target in addition to the existing target for the executable itself:
+The package manifest would have a `extension` target in addition to the existing target that provides the `swiftgen` command line tool itself:

 ```
 // swift-tools-version: 999.0